Skip to Content

 The city will allow motorists back onto Freedom Drive inside Forest Park in Queens for the first time in nearly six years starting on Jan.
 5, Parks reps revealed on Monday, just one week ahead of the change.

-Drivers will once have control of the 0.3-mile passage between Myrtle Avenue and Park Lane South — but just what Parks officials ironically call the "off season" from October to April.
+Drivers will once have control of the 0.3-mile passage between Myrtle Avenue and Park Lane South — during what Parks officials ironically call the "off season" from October to April.
 The return of cars into the formerly road-violence-free space follows a year-plus campaign by area politicians and their appointed voices on the community board.

 Parks spokesperson Gregg McQueen said that the agency "believes that keeping Freedom Drive closed to vehicular traffic for recreational activities is an overall benefit to the park and the neighborhood," but went ahead and restored access for car drivers after a vote by Community Board 9 "to open the road to vehicular traffic only during the off-season."